AdaCore/spark2014/docs/lrm/source/statements.rst

                    declared at the associated loop statement.
 Covered by another TU

+.. _tu-attribute_loop_entry-09:

-#.
-The previous paragraph notwithstanding, the implicit constant declaration
-   is not elaborated if the ``loop_statement`` has an ``iteration_scheme`` whose evaluation yields the result that the ``sequence_of_statements`` of the ``loop_statement`` will not be executed (loosely speaking, if the loop completes after zero iterations).
+9. The previous paragraph notwithstanding, the implicit constant declaration is not elaborated if the ``loop_statement`` has an ``iteration_scheme`` whose evaluation yields the result that the ``sequence_of_statements`` of the ``loop_statement`` will not be executed (loosely speaking, if the loop completes after zero iterations).

+.. _etu-attribute_loop_entry:

    [Note: This means that the constant is not elaborated unless the loop body will execute (or at least begin execution) at least once.